belangeo/cecilia5/doc-en/source/src/configuration/menubar.rst

 The *File* menu gives access to the following commands:

-- **Open**: Opens a Cecilia5 file (with the extension .c5) saved by the user.
+- **Open**: Opens a Cecilia file (with the extension .c5) saved by the user.
-- **Open Random**: Chooses a random Cecilia5 module and opens it.
+- **Open Random**: Chooses a random Cecilia module and opens it.
-- **Open Module**: In this menu, the user can choose a Cecilia5 module.
+- **Open Module**: In this menu, the user can choose a Cecilia module.
 The modules fall in eight categories:

     #. **Dynamics**: Modules related to waveshaping and amplitude manipulations.
     #. **Filters**: Filtering and subtractive synthesis modules.